killerstorm/rell/doc/guide/general.rst

        mutable balance: integer = 0;
    }

+Features of records:

 - Attributes are immutable by default, and only mutable when declared with ``mutable`` keyword.
+- Attributes can have
 - An attribute may have a default value, which is used if the attribute is not specified during construction.
+- Records are deleted from memory implicitly by a garbage collector.

 Creating record values: